 Ensure quality at the heart of your operations

 European Union (EU) Directives have restricted the use of certain hazardous substances in electrical and electronic equipment for more than a decade.
 Originally issued in 2002, EU Directive 2002/95/EC(also known as the RoHS Directive) restricted the use of the six chemicals lead, cadmium, mercury, and hexavalent chromium, as well as flame retardants polybrominated biphenyls (PBBs) and polybrominated dipheny ethers (PBDEs).
-Under the RoHS Directive, manufacturers are required to replace these chemicals in their products with less hazardous alternatives.
+Under this directive, manufacturers are required to replace these chemicals in their products with less hazardous alternatives.

 Compliance with the requirements of the EU’s RoHS II Directive requires manufacturers to adhere to the conformity assessment procedures presented in Annex II Module A of EU Commission Decision No. 768/2008/EC: “The manufacturer shall establish the technical documentation.
 The documentation shall make it possible to assess the product's conformity to the relevant requirements, and shall include an adequate analysis and assessment of the risk(s).
 The technical documentation shall specify the applicable requirements and cover, as far as relevant for the assessment, the design, manufacture and operation of the product”.

 Medical device manufacturers are advised to thoroughly review the conformity assessment procedures applicable to their device to avoid delays in the product review and approval process.